Zettt/km-macros/README.md

 * Change expansion mode of a selected TextExpander snippet.
 It's an example on how to create shortcuts for a menu that is otherwise not reachable via shortcuts.
 Default shortcut is F1, F2, and F3.
 Set to separate macro group to be only available in TextExpander!

+### Timers ###

+Check the time you spent with a certain activity and act accordingly.
+Maybe you want to limit the time you spend on Twitter by forcibly closing the Twitter app.
+Or turn off Internet access after you've been online for 10 hours a day.

+* Timer Start: Triggered on start of your activity.
+Add an *app trigger* or *script trigger* for the aforementioned customizations.
+* Timer Stop: Stops the timer and calculates how much time is left.
+Add actions like "quit app if total amount has been exceeded".
+Check the [If Then Else](http://www.keyboardmaestro.com/documentation/5/conditions.html) action for what you can do with this.
+* Timer Reset: Resets the timer either manually or at 0:00.
+This makes sure you can spend the same amount of time with your activity every day.

 ### Windows ###

 Manipulate windows with Keyboard Maestro: